 DON'T DITCH IT!
 DONATE IT!

 Each spring, Carolina Housing partners with the UNC Office of Waste Reduction & Recycling to make it easy for you to donate your unwanted but still usable items.
-Through the "Don't Ditch It, Donate It!" program, UNC has saved over 500,000 pounds of unwanted items from entering local landfills.
+Through the "Don't Ditch It, Donate It!" program, UNC has saved over 357 tons of unwanted items from entering local landfills.
 Spring move-out done the Tar Heel Way!!

-This year, when you move out of your residence hall or apartment, drop your gently used items at the collection station in your residential community, and we will donate them to one of our partnering charitable organizations.
+This year, when you move out of your residence hall or apartment, drop your gently used items and unopened, non-perishable food at the collection station in your residential community, and we will donate them to one of our partnering charitable organizations.

 By making a conscious choice about how you'll handle your unwanted items at move-out, you become part of a campus-wide initiative to do the right thing and effect dramatic positive change.